x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/Comments-and-HelloWorld.md

 >
 >    * If it is your first time programming I recommend VScode as a text editor you can get it here: [https://code.visualstudio.com/](https://code.visualstudio.com/)

-*Current Python Version at the time of writting: Python3.12.4*
+*Current Stable Python Version at the time of writting: Python 3.12.5*

 <br>